Sahilkadam2002/Ola-Ride-Booking-Analytics-Power-BI-Dashboard/README.md

 ## Insights Summary :-
 Success rate dominating bookings; however, driver cancellations remain a notable concern.
 Booking peaks observed around weekends.
 High engagement for certain vehicle types, indicating preference trends.

+Feel free to clone, explore, and share feedback!
+If you like this project, don’t forget to ⭐ star the repository!